Editing the Boot.ini File

 Before editing Boot.ini, you must remove the file attributes that Windows uses to protect the file from inadvertent changes.
 When Boot.ini is on an NTFS volume, you must be a member of the Administrators group on the computer to change its attributes.

 Use the following procedure to prepare Boot.ini for manual editing.
 This procedure removes the system, hidden, and read-only attributes of the file.

 Navigate to the root of the system volume.

 Type the following text at the command line:

 System, hidden, and read-only attributes are removed from the file.

-When your editing is complete, you can restore the file attributes to protect the Boot.ini file.
-However, Ntldr can use the Boot.ini file with any attribute set.
-At a command prompt, type the following text:
+When your editing is complete, you can restore the file attributes to protect Boot.ini.
+However, Ntldr can use Boot.ini with any attribute set.
+To restore attributes, type the following in Windows Command Prompt:

 attrib +s +h +r Boot.ini